Anan51/TDTbot/wit_data/zones/gates/encounters/an_alter.md

 -------------
 tdt$alter_grain

 You hesitantly rake out a weapon and lay on the alter.
 You stand there for a while until you hear the sound of stone door grinding open to your right.
-(Remove one weapon from your inventory.
+(Remove one potion from your inventory.
 If you dont have one, do a major fight.)

 -------------
 tdt$alter_peace